Crowded House: Intriguer, second split and Sydney Opera House shows (2009–2018)

 Former Crowded House drummer Peter Jones died from brain cancer on 18 May 2012, aged 49.
 A statement issued by the band described him as "A warm-hearted, funny and talented man, who was a valuable member of Crowded House."

 In September 2015 the song "Help is Coming", from the Afterglow album, was released as a download and limited edition 7" single to raise money for the Save the Children charity.
 The B-side, "Anthem", was a previously unreleased track, recorded at the same demo session as "Help is Coming" in 1995, with vocals added in 2015.
 Peter Jones plays drums on both songs.
 The money was used to provide shelter, water, sanitation and hygiene for refugees in Syria, Lebanon and Iraq.
 Neil Finn said of "Help Is Coming" that "It was always a song about refugees, even if at the time I was thinking about the immigrants setting off on ships from Europe to America, looking for a better life for their families.
 There is such a huge scale and urgency to the current refugee crises that barely a day goes by without some crushing image or news account to confront us.
 We can't be silent any more."

 Neil Finn confirmed in a 2016 interview with the Dutch newspaper Volkskrant that Crowded House had been on indefinite hiatus since the end of the Intriguer tour.
 Later that year, however, he and Seymour announced a series of concerts at the Sydney Opera House to mark the 20th anniversary of the Farewell to the World show (24 November 1996).
 The band, with the same lineup as its initial reunion and Tim Finn as guest, performed four shows between 24 and 27 November 2016.
-Around the same time, each of the band's 7 studio albums (including the rarities collection Afterglow) was reissued in deluxe 2-CD format with bonus tracks including demos, live recordings, alternate mixes, b-sides and outtakes.

-In April 2018, Neil Finn joined Fleetwood Mac, along with Mike Campbell of Tom Petty and the Heartbreakers, as a full-time member in the wake of Lindsey Buckingham's departure from the band.